kbruninx/E-H2-CRM/README.md

 3. The switch "sigmaCM" for the electricity capacity market at line 10, in order to choose if a capacity market for electricity is active (sigmaCM = 1) or not (sigmaCM = 0).
 4. The switch "sigmaHCM" for the hydrogen capacity market at line 11, in order to choose if a capacity market for hydrogen is active (sigmaHCM = 1) or not (sigmaHCM = 0).

-ALgorithm parameters may require tuning depending on the degree of risk aversion "beta" chosen.
+The ADMM parameters may require tuning depending on the degree of risk aversion chosen.

 ### Executing the code
 The code can be run by executing the "MAIN.jl" file.

 ### Output & Postprocessing
-Running the code will generate 399 output files, located in the "Results_8_repr_days":
+Running the code will generate the following output files for each run, located in the "Results_8_repr_days":

     1.   "capacity_h2s.csv": hydrogen installed capacity for each technology (GW)
     2.   "capacity_offered_cm.csv": annual power capacity offered in the capacity market for each participating technology (GW)